-You’re racing down the freeway at top speed, pedal to the metal.
+And beyond that, you’re racing down the freeway towards your acting career at top speed, pedal to the metal.
 The car shakes and your hands clench the wheel in a death-grip.
-You’re hell bent on reaching your career destination and you’re going to get there fast.
-Only problem is, you’ve been driving like this for months and your gaslight has been on for the last 30 miles.
+You’re both processing the world around you AND hell-bent on reaching your career destination.
+Only problem is, you’ve been driving like this for months, processing big feelings about it all, and your gaslight has been on for the last 30 miles.
 Your car sputters.
 The engine isn’t getting what it needs to take you where you want to go.
 You start slowing down.
 Momentum is the only thing that’s carrying you forward now, slower and slower.
 Eventually you slow to a stop, steam pouring out from underneath the hood.
 But even though your car isn’t moving, your right foot still pushes with all its might against the pedal.
 And in spite of all the signs, you have no idea why you’re not moving.

 Now is the time to fill the tank.
-Because if you don’t you’ll be stuck where you are forever.
+You’re a hyper-sensitive person in a tough business, and an often unforgiving world.
+If you don’t fill your tank, you’ll be stuck where you are forever.

 But you Type A people will say, “I’m all about the hustle and I will outwork everyone till I find success.
 I can’t take my eye off the ball.”
 Hard work is admirable.
 Smart work builds a career.

 We all accept that a phone needs charging, a car needs gas and that you need food and water to survive.
 Well, the same is true of your art.
 And now is the time to feed it so it can come back strong.
 But how?
 And with what do you feed it?

 Right now your acting needs two things: Joy and Meaning.
 Stay with us.
 This is not some woo-woo, self-help philosophy.
 This is the practical stuff of booking work.
 Read on: